-Office 365 Groups will now be able to connect to operational SharePoint sites – this means that new groups can merge with the existing SharePoint infrastructure.
-You will be able to find team news, communications and other content in a single starting point – without losing any previous content or permissions.
+Office 365 Groups will now be able to connect to operational SharePoint sites — so newly created groups can integrate with the existing SharePoint infrastructure.
+This will allow a single starting point with which to find team news, communications and other content through a range of pages, lists and libraries.
+You won’t lose any previous content or permissions through this.

 Do not disturb for Outlook Android

-You can now set a scheduled period of time, whether it’s an hour or a number of days, and notifications will be paused.
-Plus, you can customise these on a per account basis, rather than per user – handy if you manage multiple accounts that have different needs.
+Users can set scheduled periods of time, whether it’s for an hour or a full day, in which notifications will be paused.
+What’s more, you can customise these per account, not per user — perfect if you manage multiple accounts with different needs.

-Office 365 users can now use the hands-free dictation in up to nine different languages within OneNote.
-Simply click the ‘dictate’ icon to start speaking – there’s no need to even pause the recording if you have to make an edit on your keyboard.
+Office 365 subscribers for Windows 10 can now take advantage of hands-free dictation in up to nine languages in OneNote.
+Simply click the Dictate icon to start speaking — you won’t even have to pause the recording if you need to make an edit on your keyboard.

 Azure Active Directory